wjbrown/php-kadmon-bittrex/README.md

 Controller actions are defined directly as Routes `src/Routes`.
 I've included a sample api.php if you need to make a dead-simple api endpoint, and I've also included a sample pages.php.
 Notice that when you render a page, you need to pass the layout, the template and any data that you want to pass along.

 ##### Views
 Views are broken into a simple Layout/Page/Element structure.
+They are located in `src/Views`.
 Layouts wrap a single page and 0 or more elements.
 Pages wrap 0 or more elements.

 ### To Install